-- We have analyzed north of 500 event technology tools for our reports
+- keyboard_arrow_right We have analyzed north of 500 event technology tools for our reports

-- 250,000 event professionals have downloaded copies of our event technology reports
+- keyboard_arrow_right 250,000 event professionals have downloaded copies of our event technology reports

-- We have published in-depth reviews of dozens of event technology tools
+- keyboard_arrow_right We have published in-depth reviews of dozens of event technology tools

-- We constantly analyze and grow a database of over 1,500 event tech tools
+- keyboard_arrow_right We constantly analyze and grow a database of over 1,500 event tech tools

-- EventMB is the most sought-after resource for event technology companies to advertise on.
+- keyboard_arrow_right EventMB is the most sought-after resource for event technology companies to advertise on.

-- We started talking about the use of hashtags, social media, event apps and more tools in 2007
+- keyboard_arrow_right We started talking about the use of hashtags, social media, event apps and more tools back in 2007

-- We are supporters of organic use of technology with sound meeting design, we hate fashion and we put your event first
+- keyboard_arrow_right We are supporters of the organic use of technology within sound meeting design.
+We hate fashion and we put your event results first

 We may have several more reasons but we hope you can trust us by now.
 If you don’t, get in touch and let us know how can we prove to you even further that we mean business.